7 Signs You’re Both Introverted And Extroverted.

 You’re the kind of person who wants depth in their conversations, you want people to have compassion when they’re talking to you, and you want people to be interesting instead of the same old boring nonsense they would normally talk about.

-Hopefully this has given some of you a glimpse as to what it’s like to be an extroverted introvert and maybe this has helped some of you identify just how much of an extroverted introvert you truly are.
+Hopefully, this has given some of you a glimpse into what it’s like to be an extroverted introvert and maybe this has helped some of you identify just how much of an extroverted introvert you truly are.